SNABUR/Spike_Contracts/README.md

-# Supra Spike: Thetoken Launcher on Supra Oracles
+# Supra Spike: A meme/token launcher on Supra Oracles

 Welcome to **Supra Spike**, the pioneering platform for meme creation and fair token launches on the **Supra Oracles** blockchain.
 As the first memecoin and NFT collection on Supra, we are building tools that empower creators and developers to harness the efficiency and power of **Move** contracts within the Supra ecosystem.